Cray-HPE/docs-csm/operations/Post_Install_Customizations.md

 Post-install customizations may be needed as systems scale.
 These customizations also need to persist across future installs or upgrades.
 Not all resources can be customized post-install; common scenarios are documented in the following sections.

-The following is a guide for determining where issues may exist and how to adjust the resources as needed to ensure the change will persist.
+The following is a guide for determining where issues may exist, how to adjust the resources and how to ensure the changes will persist.
+Different values may be be needed for systems as they scale.

 ### Kubectl Events OOMKilled